 Thank you for visiting my project status blog,The Good Scribe.
-I am the owner of Words From A Wicked Woman, an online media outlet that focuses on lifestyle and politics for women 35+; this blog, and; a new online women’s magazine, WickedWomanMag.com (WWM), unlike any other currently available online or in print.
+I am the owner of Words From A Wicked Woman, an online media outlet that focuses on lifestyle and politics for women 35+; this blog, and; a new online women’s magazine, WickedWomanMag.com (WWM), unlike any other currently available online or in print to be launched in 2017.
 I began as a freelance journalist primarily published under the pseudonym Drew Alise Timmens, but occasionally under my own name, Tamara Adrine-Davis.
 In my heart, I will always be freelance, even if I only take one outside assignment a year.

 I wrote primarily for lesbian, gay, bisexual, transgender (LGBT) media from 2000 through 2003.
 My most frequent areas of coverage were issues affecting people of color; politics; religion, and; personal profiles of prominent people.
 My byline appeared on over 40 articles during those years.
 I wrote for the forerunner of the SheWired.com site, LesbiaNation.com; Venus magazine before it changed focus, and; the beautiful, but short-lived Arise magazine.
 I have also written for the former Window Media group–publisher of the LGBT newspapers Southern Voice, The Washington Blade and The New York Blade among others, before its bankruptcy, and; the Mac Observer where I wrote about one of my favorite subjects, Apple, Inc.

 I used to say, “I am re-entering journalism after years of battling several chronic conditions.”
 In re-writing this site, I realized that I’ve never left journalism.
-Even while laying in a hospital bed or in my own bed while recuperating from any number of indignities, I never stopped yelling at broadcast journalists for the crappy job most of them do; re-writing articles I’d previously written and had accepted, or; those written by others.
+Even while laying in a hospital bed, or in my own bed while recuperating from any number of indignities, I’ve never stopped yelling at broadcast journalists for the crappy job most of them do; re-writing articles I’d previously written and had accepted, or those written by others.
 When I had to put my much-beloved nearly-10-year-old Airedale Terrier down less than 48 hours after my deeply, passionately beloved great-uncle died at 92, the only thing that barely kept me from breaking was thinking about what I could write to help others understand and cope.
-When my new Airedale Terrier girl had to have major surgery at seven months old because of a condition that isn’t supposed to be in the breed, but definitely rears its head in humans, I began thinking about what vet to approach to explain why someone else’s canine baby–most likely a toy or giant breed–had to go through the pain, rehab and, ultimately, spaying or neutering because they should not be bred.
+When my new Airedale Terrier girl had to have major surgery at seven months old because of a condition that wasn’t supposed to be in the breed, I began thinking about what vet to approach to explain why someone else’s canine baby–most likely a toy or giant breed–had to go through the pain, rehab and, ultimately, be spayed or neutered because they should not be bred.
 No, I’ve never really left journalism.
-I’ve just become an editor as well.
+I’ve just become an editor.

-I have had an opportunity to indulge my intellectual curiosity and sense of fairness by writing about most major Christian denominations, the hard-fought struggle for LGBT equality and learning about women’s history as a side benefit.
-I have written about African LGBT activists who literally put their lives and loved ones in danger to the point of applying for and receiving political asylum in Europe to advocate simply for the right to exist.
-And I have written about the now-former “Don’t Ask, Don’t Tell, Don’t Pursue” that was responsible for separating very necessary protectors of our nation’s national security from the service for which they so eagerly volunteered.
+I have had an opportunity to indulge my intellectual curiosity and sense of fairness by writing about most major Christian denominations and the hard-fought struggle for LGBT equality while learning about women’s history as a side benefit.
+I have written about African LGBT activists who literally put their lives and loved ones in enough danger to force emigration from their homeland and requests for political asylum in Europe.
+I have written about the now-former “Don’t Ask, Don’t Tell, Don’t Pursue” that was responsible for separating very necessary protectors of our nation’s national security from the service for which they so eagerly volunteered.
 I have kept suspected hate crimes semi-underwraps at the request of investigators and I have gotten participants to tell me exclusively what happened.
-I have written about the largest LGBT human rights organization in the country and, perhaps, the world while grabbing and using the invaluable research done by the nation’s largest and smartest LGBT think tank.
-In short, I have been in the world about which I write be it mostly LGBT or not.
-I will be part of history by virtue of being black, disabled, LGBT, published and, in not as long as some would hope, a publisher.
+I have written about the largest LGBT human rights organization in the country while using the invaluable research done by the nation’s largest and smartest LGBT think tank.
+In short, I have been in the world about which I write be it LGBT or not.
+Finally, I will be at least a very tiny footnote in history by virtue of being black, disabled, LGBT, published and, in not as long as some would hope, a publisher.
 For that, I am eternally grateful.

 My health issues are chronic but can be controlled for the most part given the right medical treatment.
-Those health challenges that have come seemingly out of the blue of late will have to be confronted in a supportive and nurturing setting.
-One of the good things about opening my own magazine is that I can do business at 3 a.m. in Europe and no one will bat an eye or edit several articles over the course of a weekend, surviving only on Coke and a sandwich in a t-shirt.
-Every editor has help.
-I will be no different.
+Those health challenges that have come seemingly out of the blue of late will have to be addressed without delay.
+Nevertheless, one of the good things about opening my own magazine is that I can do business at 3 a.m. in Europe and no one will bat an eye or edit several articles while in a t-shirt over the course of a weekend surviving only on Coke and a sandwich.
+The Internet and telecommuting are godsends.